AdobeDocs/campaign-classic.en/help/installation/using/external-accounts.md

   Redirect URL can be found in the **Authentication** menu of your application in the Azure portal.
 It should end with the following syntax `nl/jsp/oauth.jsp`, e.g. `https://redirect.adobe.net/nl/jsp/oauth.jsp`.

+Internet access is needed for setup and to use the **[!UICONTROL Test Connection]** button in the client console.
+After setup, the inMail process can communicate with Microsoft servers without internet.

 After entering your different credentials, you can click **[!UICONTROL Setup the connection]** to finish your external account configuration.

 ### Routing{#routing-external-account}